Ten FAQs on building customer loyalty.

 Ensure that your company has a defined complaints policy.
 Some employees will handle complaints naturally and effectively, others may need to defer to a higher authority.
-To defuse heated situations, first apologise, be sympathetic, listen, establish the facts, agree what to do - and then do it.
+To defuse heated situations, first apologise and be sympathetic, then listen, establish the facts, agree what to do - and then do it.

-Try to put yourself in the customer's shoes and see the situation from their point of view.
+Try to put yourself in the customer's shoes, and see the situation from their point of view.
 Never say the customer is wrong.
-Apologise for any inconvenience that has been caused.
-Ask questions so that you are clear about the complaint.
-Try to find out what the complainant expects you to do.
+Apologise for any inconvenience that has been caused, and ask questions so that you are clear about what has gone wrong in their eyes.
+Try to find out what the complainant expects you to do to put things right.

-Every complaint gives you valuable information about where you can improve your company's performance.
-It is good business to encourage customer feedback, so that you can take action, rather than waiting for them to vote with their feet and take their custom elsewhere.
+Every complaint gives you valuable information about where you can improve your performance.
+Encourage customer feedback so that you can take proactive action to fix issues, rather than waiting for them to vote with their feet and take their custom elsewhere.

-Above all, act promptly where complaints are made in public - such as on social media and online review sites - and ensure that your response turns a problem into an opportunity to demonstrate your commitment to high standards.
+Above all, act promptly where complaints are made in public - such as on social media and online review sites - and turn the problem into an opportunity by demonstrating your commitment to high standards with your response.

-Once you know exactly what people want, monitoring the delivery of it becomes a relatively simple job.
-It may involve making spot checks on customer transactions, measuring how fast orders are dealt with, checking on the punctuality of deliveries or measuring complaint levels.
+Once you know exactly what people want, monitoring the service your provide becomes a relatively simple job.
+It may involve making spot checks on customer transactions, measuring how quickly orders are dealt with or measuring complaint levels.

-A successful loyalty scheme can pay for itself by minimising defections and encouraging more frequent purchases.
+A successful loyalty scheme can pay for itself by encouraging more frequent purchases and giving customers an extra reason to buy from you rather than going elsewhere.
 The most common loyalty schemes are based on offering rewards to loyal repeat customers.

 Alternatively, some schemes might offer customers complimentary goods or a discount off their next purchase.
-If they are only valid for a limited time, you will also encourage prompt action.
+If the offer is only valid for a limited time, you will also encourage prompt action.